wonmin-byeon/wonmin-byeon.github.io/_pages/about.md

 News
 ======
-* We are hiring interns for 2022!
+* We are hiring research interns for 2022!

 * We release a tensor learning library for PyTorch users (<b>TensorLy-Torch</b>).
 Check out the website to learn how this can help with your deep learning models. [[website](http://tensorly.org/torch/dev/)] [[github](https://github.com/tensorly/torch)]